-When Creative and Media Talk, Everyone Benefits
+When Creative and Media Collaborate, Everyone Benefits

 Recently at Vert, the paid media team hosted a 2-hour-long boot camp centered around debunking the sometimes mysterious process of trafficking digital ads.
 It gave a behind-the-curtain look at what they do on a daily basis, from MAF spreadsheets to targeting to software.
 This conversation connected the content team, the creative team, and the account strategy team.
 At Vert, each one dances within the larger group’s choreography, and no one dances alone.